-The Fort Meade Alliance is recognized widely as the leader in educational development in the areas of science, technology, engineering and mathematics.
-FMA recognizes the critical need for STEM skilled workforce to support the government agencies and organizations at Fort Meade.
-The Fort Meade Alliance has bought businesses, government agencies and the overall Fort Meade community together to collaborate and target the future workforce in Maryland, specifically focusing on preparing students for jobs in STEM-related fields and enticing them to stay in the region after graduation.
+The Fort Meade Alliance is widely recognized as the leader in educational development in the areas of science, technology, engineering and mathematics.
+FMA recognizes the critical need for a STEM-skilled workforce to support the government agencies and organizations at Fort Meade.
+The Fort Meade Alliance has brought businesses, government agencies and the overall Fort Meade community together to collaborate and target the future workforce in Maryland, specifically focusing on preparing students for jobs in STEM-related fields and enticing them to stay in the region after graduation.

 In addition, the Homeland Security Signature Program at Meade High School has developed into a premiere education program.
 Industry partners have brought significant resources to the program and have offered students outstanding opportunities in the field of homeland security.

 The Fort Meade Alliance also organizes and hosts annual education forums.
 These education forums bring together the experts in education, business, and the government to address specific skills and workforce gaps with the objective to strengthen our region.
 In December 2009, the education forum focused on workforce development, STEM education and security clearances.
 Specifically, the speakers and panels discussed what kind of changes can be made to retain Maryland students after graduation, how to increase interest in STEM-related curriculum, how to integrate business into education to grow a strong workforce for the future, and the awareness gap in our 2 and 4 year college programs regarding security clearances.
 In Febraury 2011, the education forum focused on cyber secruity.
 Cyber Security: Key to the Future provided government and industry insight from the front lines of cyber security and identify what needs to be done by educational institutions, workforce development organizations and private industry to win the nation's cyber security fight.

 The Fort Meade Alliance produces white papers based on the findings at these forums.